 So quit bowing down to disasters and start subjecting yourself instead to the Word of God.
 Yield to the Word.
 Let it correct you and trim away the flesh and the lusts that lead you astray.
 Remember, the Sword of the Spirit is two-edged–one side is for Satan and the other side is for you.
 Let God use it to keep you in line!

-Scripture Reading: 2 Corinthians 7
+Scripture Study: 2 Corinthians 7